 The attached line is really the source of the trouble.
-If the joined tippet is in a secondary seam, slower than the fly, it pulls that fly over toward it.
+If the tippet is in a secondary seam, slower than the fly, it pulls that fly over toward it.
 The tippet and the fly fight against each other.
-But if the tippet and fly are in the same even flow, the fly sinks and gains depth with much less required weight.
+But if the tippet and fly are in the same even flow, the fly sinks and gains depth with much less weight required.

 And this is not just a nymphing concept.
-Good streamer anglers recognize the effect that every seam has on their fly.
-And by crossing multiple current seams, the streamer doesn’t sink as easily.
+Good streamer anglers also recognize the effect that multiple seams have on their fly.
+And by crossing current seams, the streamer doesn’t sink as easily.

 At the Bottom of Everything

 Each one of these elements works with the others to get deeper and to get there more naturally.
 It’s not enough to add some weight, just like it’s not enough to switch from 3X to 4X, or to slide the indy up the line or drop the sighter.
 All of it matters.
 And everything interacts with all the other things beside it.